CorrosiveTruths/corrosivetruths.github.io/_posts/2020-03-08-encoding-for-youtube.md

 # Capture

-Nine games were chosen for capture that I felt represented a variety of encoding challenges, from slow-paced 30fps games with flat block-colour menus to a 60fps colourful racing game as well as some games I thought would be a challenge for both the encoders and the quality assessment.
+Nine games were chosen, from slow-paced 30fps games with flat block-colour menus to a 60fps colourful racing game as well as some games I thought would be a challenge for both the encoders and the quality assessment.
 Games were chosen because they represent things YouTube gamers would actually be uploading rather than using open source movies.

 We all love [Big Buck Bunny](https://peach.blender.org/) and his wacky adventures, but it's almost, but not quite, entirely unlike game footage.